attilatoth86/datasciencecoursera/CreateAndCleaningData/CourseProject/CodeBook.md

 # CodeBook for Course Project of Getting and Cleaning Data course at [coursera.org](https://www.coursera.org/course/getdata)
 #### author: attila.toth86

+This document serves as a detailed description of where data has been obtained from, what it actually contains and what my script does with it.

 ## Description of data

 The processed data represent data collected from the accelerometers from the Samsung Galaxy S smartphone during an experiment.